getsentry/sentry-docs/docs/pricing.rst

 Trial
 `````

 The paid plan comes with a 14-day trial of Sentry with unlimited events and team members.
-Trials will have access to all features and email support.
+Trials have access to all features and email support.
 Trials have a default rate limit of 500 events/minute.
 If you need more or an unlimited rate limit during trial, please contact us sales@sentry.io.

 Free
 ~~~~

-Sentry’s free tier provides the core of Sentry’s functionality for hobbyist pursuing side projects.
+Sentry’s free tier provides Sentry’s core functionality for hobbyist pursuing side projects.
 It includes 10,000 events per month, 1 team member, and community support.

 FAQ
 ---